hfiref0x/UACME/README.md

 * 17 - Hybrid method, abuses appinfo whitelist/logic/API choice&usage, works from Windows 8.1 (9600) up to 10rs1 14367;
 * 18 - Hybrid method, abuses SxS undocumented backdoor used to fix (1) and appinfo whitelist, works from Windows 7 up to 10rs1 14367;
 * 19 - Hybrid method, using InetMgr IIS module and based on 10 & 16 MS fixes, works from Windows 7 up to 10rs1 14372;
-* 20 - Hybrid method, abusing Microsoft Management Console and incorrect dll loading scheme, works from Windows 7 up to 10rs2 15025;
+* 20 - Hybrid method, abusing Microsoft Management Console and incorrect dll loading scheme, works from Windows 7 up to 10rs2 15031;
-* 21 - Hybrid method, abusing SxS DotLocal and targeting sysprep, works from Windows 7 up to 10rs2 15025;
+* 21 - Hybrid method, abusing SxS DotLocal and targeting sysprep, works from Windows 7 up to 10rs2 15031;
-* 22 - Hybrid method, abusing SxS DotLocal and targeting consent to gain system privileges, works from Windows 7 up to 10rs2 15025;
+* 22 - Hybrid method, abusing SxS DotLocal and targeting consent to gain system privileges, works from Windows 7 up to 10rs2 15031;
-* 23 - Hybrid method, abusing Package Manager and DISM, works from Windows 7 up to 10rs2 15025;
+* 23 - Hybrid method, abusing Package Manager and DISM, works from Windows 7 up to 10rs2 15031;
 * 24 - Original Comet method from BreakingMalware, abuses current user environment variables and CompMgmtLauncher.exe, works from Windows 7 up to 10rs2 15025;
 * 25 - Original method from Enigma0x3, abuses shell command execution logic used by autoelevated applications, works from Windows 7 up to 10rs2 15025;
-* 26 - Original method from Enigma0x3, abuses race condition with quite idiotic cleanmgr.exe behavior, works on from Windows 10th1 10240 up to 10rs2 15025.
+* 26 - Original method from Enigma0x3, abuses race condition with quite idiotic cleanmgr.exe behavior, works on from Windows 10th1 10240 up to 10rs2 15025;
+* 27 - Original method from ExpLife, uses IARPUninstallStringLauncher undocumented COM interface, works from Windows 7 up to 10rs2 15031.

 Note:
 * Several methods require process injection, so they won't work from wow64, use x64 edition of this tool;